poetry

 only one thing is certain:

-we will die and be we will be reborn
+we will all die and be reborn

 until we are wise enough to learn

-and cherish each moment in this school
+how to cherish every change in this windy school

 with our diploma of gratitude.